-Mental health in the workplace continues to be a priority at Central Interceptor worksites in New Zealand, through their partnership with Mates in Construction NZ (MIC).
-The CI project is
+Mental health in the workplace continues to be a priority at our Central Interceptor worksite in New Zealand, through the work with Mates in Construction NZ (MIC).
+The JV is a founding member of this

-In 2021, the project introduced training for "Connectors", CI volunteers who support the MIC team.
-Connectors are people
+"Connectors", volunteers who support the MIC team.
+Connectors are people with the task of guaranteeing the safety of people who

-To date about 2,000 people have received basic training (General Awareness Training), 75 Connectors have been trained and 5 people have received ASIST (Applied Suicide Intervention Skills Training)
+To date about 2,000 people have received the basic training (General Awareness Training), 75 Connectors have been trained of attempted suicide (Applied Suicide Intervention Skills Training).